kechcole/Blog-App/README.md

 ```

 #### 6.2 Test login page with different users.
-Trying to acces a users account that had already been created  raises an error as seen below.
-This is because Django is trying to access a url that does not have a view(/accounts/profile/) attached to it.
-This is Django functionality, its set up such that after a user successfully login it redirects them to acounts profile page, we can modify this route so that after a successfull logging, a home page is opened.
+Trying to access a users account that had already been created  raises an error as seen below.
+This is because Django is trying to access a URL that does not have a view(/accounts/profile/) attached to it.
+This is Django functionality, its set up such that after a user successfully login it redirects them to accounts profile page, we can modify this route so that after a successful logging, a home page is opened.

 Form errors appearance
 ![Login error](./images/10.1Loginerror.png)

-This 'Page not found' error can be corrected by adding a route where Django will acces after users login succesfully.
+This 'Page not found' error can be corrected by adding a route where Django will access after users login successfully.
 Open the settings file and setup a logging redirect path to the blogg's home page.
 This variable is given a value that represents a link, in our case the name give to home page link.

 ```python
 LOGIN_REDIRECT_URL = 'blog-home'